zyedidia/eget/README.md

 ### Does this work only for GitHub repositories?

 At the moment Eget only supports searching GitHub releases.
-If you provide a direct URL instead of a GitHub repository and use the `--url` option, Eget will skip the detection phase and download directly from the given URL.
+If you provide a direct URL instead of a GitHub repository, Eget will skip the detection phase and download directly from the given URL.

 # Contributing